lclarkmichalek/etcdhcp/README.md

 Like all ~~good~~ cloud native software, etcDHCP exports Prometheus metrics on `:9842`.
 There's also pprof endpoints exposed.
 I didn't implement a readiness or liveness endpoint, as um, well they'd be a bit pointless.
-Also no gracefull shutdowns because github.com/krolaw/dhcp4 doesn't support context yet.
+Also no graceful shutdowns because github.com/krolaw/dhcp4 doesn't support context yet.

 ## etcd structure